 Jonathan Drori, CBE

-Jon is Chairman of Ravensbourne University London and of the H. H. Wingate Foundation.
-He is a trustee of the Internet Watch Foundation, the Eden Project and Raspberry Pi and until recently, The Woodland Trust, Wildscreen and the Royal Botanic Gardens, Kew (where he also chaired its commercial arm).
+Jon is Chairman of the H. H. Wingate Foundation.
+He is a trustee of the Eden Project, the Cambridge Science Centre, and Raspberry Pi and until recently, The Woodland Trust, Wildscreen, the Internet Watch Foundation and the Royal Botanic Gardens, Kew.
 Jon has also been Chairman of the UK Parliament’s Advisory Council on Public Engagement.